mathyousee/power-platform-snippets/power-automate.md

 empty(outputs('List_my_Resource_Assignments')?['body/value'])
 ```

-## Get primary entity and related record information in CDS flow step
+## Get primary entity and related record information in Dataverse flow step

-Use the "Expand Query" property in the CDS connector
+Use the "Expand Query" property in the Dataverse connector

 Expand N:1